-UPPER_SNAKE_CASE, that values meet a minimum length, or that database connection strings always start with a specific prefix.
+UPPER_SNAKE_CASE, that values meet a minimum length, that database connection strings always start with a specific prefix, or that passwords generated by a dynamic secret or rotation always match a particular pattern.

 How It Works

-When a secret is created or updated, Infisical checks it against all active validation rules whose scope (environment and folder path) matches the secret’s location.
-If any constraint is violated, the secret is rejected and an error is thrown.
-When a secret is rejected, the actor will see an error describing which rule and constraint was violated.Validation rules are enforced on mutations only (such as create or update events).
+When a static secret is created or updated, Infisical checks it against all active validation rules whose scope (environment and folder path) matches the secret’s location.
+If any constraint is violated, the secret is rejected and an error is thrown describing which rule and constraint was violated.Static-secret validation rules are enforced on mutations only (create or update).
 Existing secrets that were created before a rule was added are not retroactively validated.

 Constraint Types